akosovari/LinearPurpur/README.md

-# LinearPaper - Paper that uses Linear region file format
+# LinearPurpur - Purpur that uses Linear region file format

 Linear region file format uses about half of the original Anvil region file without any loss of data.